younata/coz-e/src/build_log/chapter_4.md

 ---

 Unlike the forward bulkheads, the aft landing gear bulkhead does receive side reinforcement layers at this stage.
 Additionally, the entire bulkhead is covered in 2 layers of BID and 2 layers of horizontal UNI.
 The reinforcement layers for the aft bulkhead are 8 layers of UNI (vertically skewed, aligned with the inside edges) on each outer edge of the forward side, and 3 layers of UNI (vertically skewed, aligned with the inside slant) on each outer edge of the aft side.

-At this stage, the aft face of the aft landing gear bulkhead has been glassed, and I'm awaiting a full cure before I glass the forward face.

 ## Firewall